Family Advisory Council

 - Food Committee

 - Professional Advisory Group for the Clinical Pastoral Education Program

 - Nursing Quality Committee

 - Hospital Acquired Condition Safety Committees

 Our council assists the VUMC Marketing & Engagement Department in creating more patient and user-friendly resources.
 Members provide marketing ideas, and give feedback about format, content and ease of use.
 They are consistently featured in hospital publications, websites and social media.

 - Hospital patient stories

-Members have provided insight for facilities planning projects such as the 7th South NICU expansion, the 33-bed hospital expansion, and our Outpatient Clinics.
+Members continue to provide insight for facilities planning projects such as the the expansion of our 12th and 14th hospital floors.